educostadev/SpringBoot-Rest-JPA-Hibernate/README.md

 # SpringBoot-Rest-JPA-Hibernate
-Sample of CRUD application using Spring Boot + Spring MVC + Restful API + JPA / Hibernate
+Sample of a CRUD application using Spring Boot + Spring MVC + Restful API + JPA / Hibernate

-The original tutorial for this sample is available on [Youtube](https://www.youtube.com/watch?v=DCZOchCX10s) and on [author´s github](https://github.com/varuncbv/SpringBootRestAPIHibernateJPAMYSQLTutorial/), the sample in this repository has some changes to make it up to date with:
+The original tutorial for this sample is available on [Youtube](https://www.youtube.com/watch?v=DCZOchCX10s) and at [author´s github](https://github.com/varuncbv/SpringBootRestAPIHibernateJPAMYSQLTutorial/), the sample in this repository has some changes to make it up to date with:

-- OracleXE
+- OracleXE or SQLServer
 - Hirakari Connection Pool 3.3.1
 - Spring Boot 2.13
 - [Thymeleaf](https://www.mkyong.com/spring-boot/spring-boot-hello-world-example-thymeleaf/) [[pt-br tutorial](https://blog.algaworks.com/thymeleaf/)]